Common equine poisons

 Oak poisoning usually occurs in either the spring (from eating young shoots) or in the autumn (after eating acorns and fallen leaves).

-Read our top tips for more information on what to do if you think your horse, pony or donkey has been poisoned: Poisoning in equines.
+Read more on what to do if you think your horse, pony or donkey has been poisoned.

 Acknowledgement for this information is made to The Veterinary Poisons Information Service (VPIS).